kubernetes-sigs/kube-scheduler-wasm-extension/guest/RATIONALE.md

 ### Lack of exported functions

-Plugins can implement multiple hooks, such as `PreFilter` and `Filter`.
+Plugins can implement multiple hooks(i.e. extension points in scheduler framework), such as `PreFilter` and `Filter`.
 An FFI approach to implementing plugins would export a WebAssembly function for each hook.
 A sub-process (WASI) approach would use a `main` argument for each hook.